devanshbatham/devanshbatham.github.io/drafts/draft.md

 # [Day 1 - Day 5] Javascript: The Starting Block

 We all have different levels of experience and familiarity with programming languages.
 Now that you are here, I assume you are already familiar with basic Javascript syntax and the Object-Oriented paradigm.
-If you are not, I would suggest you learn JavaScript before starting with Solidity.
+If you are not, I would suggest you should learn JavaScript before starting with Solidity.
 You don't need to learn A-Z of JavaScript.
 All you need for getting started is a basic understanding of JS syntax and object-oriented programming.

 ## JavaScript Fundamentals
 - [ ] [An Introduction to JavaScript](https://javascript.info/intro)